adsehgal/OPENOCD_Programmer/README.md

 ### *Notes:*
 - The PCB uses a 5/5mil DRC constraint
-- The top of the PCB acts as the product face plate
 - Non-standard footprint 3-D models have been provided in the STEP file format

 ## Authors